zenorocha/sennajs.com/src/pages/docs/gettingStarted/howdoesitwork.md

 ---
-description: "How Does It Work"
+description: "How It Works"
-layout: "guideIntro"
+layout: "guide"
-title: "How Does It Work"
+title: "How It Works"
+category: "Getting Started"
 weight: 2
 ---

+# How Does It Work?

 <article id="step1">